intel/llvm/sycl/doc/extensions/C-CXX-StandardLibrary/DeviceLibExtensions.rst

 to terminate the current kernel invocation.

 Fallback implementation of the function raises a flag to be read later by `__devicelib_assert_read`.
+The flag remains raised until the program finishes.

 Arguments: